 The Anesco Group is made up of different legal entities, of which the following are data controllers: Anesco Asset Management Limited; Anesco Asset Management Three Limited; Anesco Battery Solutions Limited; Anesco Bidco 1 Limited; Anesco GHEB Limited; Anesco Limited; Anesco Mid Devon Limited; Anesco Solar Rooftop 1 Limited; Anesco Nederland B.V., Anesco Deutschland GmbH, aeos energy GmbH and Anesco South West Limited.

 4. WHAT DOES THIS POLICY COVER?

-5. WHAT DATA DO WE COLLECT?
+5. WHAT DATA DO WE COLLECT AND WHY?

 We do not collect any Special Categories of personal data about you (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health, and genetic and biometric data).
 Nor do we collect any information about criminal convictions and offences.

 If and insofar your personal data is processed on the basis of legitimate interests, information can be obtained by you as to the so-called balancing test that was carried out to allow us to rely on this processing ground.
 This test shows why our legitimate interests outweigh your right to privacy in those specific cases.

 We use different methods to collect data from and about you, including through: